La Casa del Arbol, also known as The Swing At The End Of The World is one of the most iconic attractions to visit in Baños, Ecuador.

 To get there from Baños you can take E30/Via a Baños and make a right on Via a Runtún.
 It’s about a 30-minute drive from downtown Baños.

-Take A Public Bus
+Taking a Public Bus

-The public buses depart at 5:45 am, 11:00 am, 1:00 pm, 2:15 pm and 4:00 pm from the Bus Hacia la Casa del Arbol bus station in downtown Baños.
+The public buses depart from the Bus Hacia la Casa del Arbol bus station in downtown Baños.

-Take A Private Tour Or A Cab
+Taking a Private Tour Or a Cab

 If you want to avoid the crowds that come with public transportation, you can always arrange a cab or a private tour with one of the local tour companies in Baños.